Paintball snipers -- real or imagined?

 Scenario 2 - A player finds out there is a mission being ran that entails his team to go to a location on the field, find, and then retrieve a certain prop.
 This player figures that the enemy may have a similar mission for the same prop.
 Rather than go to the prop he decides to place himself between the area where the prop is and where he feels the enemy may advance to the prop area from.
 He finds a good hiding spot and conceals himself.
 A few minutes pass and sure enough, here comes the opposing team down a trail.
 He takes a shot at the front man at about 75 feet and eliminates him.
 The rest of the unit takes cover and tries to figure out where the shot came from.
 As one pokes his head out, and looking to the shooting player’s right, the concealed shooter takes a shot but misses by about an inch.
 The target turns towards the concealed player’s location but does not see him.
 Instead he fires a bunch of rounds at the general area he thinks the shot came from.
 The concealed player’s hide is made up of thick branches that break any balls that manage to make it his way and the player stays put not firing back.
 As the target player turns to say something to his comrades that concealed player takes another shot and this time eliminates the target.
 After this, the concealed player lays still and doesn’t return any fire.
 He makes himself as concealed as possible and allows the now nervous opposing force to pass him by.
 When they have left, he follows their trail.
 He sees them engage what he feels is his team trying to take the prop and they hunker down again.
 He finds another good hiding place and proceeds to eliminate two or three more of the opposing force from behind before he himself is eliminated.
 Is this a sniper?
 Yes.
 His delaying of the enemy unit may have bought his team enough time to get the prop before the other team arrived.
 He used controlled shots, concealment, and a quiet marker to keep the other team from figuring out his position.
 Also, by allowing them to pass then following after he kept himself in the game and supported his team by providing important support from a direction the enemy wasn’t expecting.

 Scenario 3 - A tank is moving up to try and break through the opposing team’s line.
 Our player has moved up with it to try and give it some infantry support.
 Looking through his magnification scope, our player sees an enemy Anti-tank team moving into position further up the road to try and take out the tank.
-Our player maneuvers himself into a position on the opposite side of the road to try and get a shot at the AT gunner.
+Our player, equipped with a FS round compatible marker, maneuvers himself into a position on the opposite side of the road to try and get a shot at the AT gunner.
 He moves low but quickly keeping cover between him and the last place he saw the AT gunner.
 He gets to a spot where he thinks he should have a good angle and peers out to see the AT gunner looking around his cover down the road at the tank.
-Using his red dot sight, our player estimates the range at over 50 feet but under 70 feet and adjusts accordingly.
-He squeezes off one round and is rewarded by a splat of bright orange paint on the AT gunners shoulder.
+Using his magnified mildot scope, our player estimates the range at over 50 yards but under 70 yards and adjusts accordingly.
+He is well outside the effective range of the support units accompanying the AT gunner and even the rocket of the AT gunner himself.
+He squeezes off one round and is rewarded by a splat of white paint on the AT gunners shoulder who is standing relatively out in the open because he feels he is safe because he is out of range of most paintball guns.
 Is this as sniper?
 Some will say yes, others no. I’d say yes because the equipment and type of play this person is using would qualify him as playing in a “sniper” style.
 First, he was using a marker designed for single shot eliminations and scouting, both of which are roles of the sniper.
 He also moved using cover to keep himself out of sight to his target.
-However, other types of players do this too and yet not be called snipers so this isn’t necessarily what makes this player fall into the “sniper” category even though concealed movement is certainly in the sniper’s bag of tricks.
+However, other types of players do this too and yet are not called snipers so this isn’t necessarily what makes this player fall into the “sniper” category even though concealed movement is certainly in the sniper’s bag of tricks.
 Most importantly though is that he took out an “important target” at the moment with a single shot in order to keep from exposing himself to others that may have been with the AT gunner or from other AT gunners further up the road so that he could continue to support the friendly tank that was moving up.
-Again, this could be called either way depending on how you wish to look at it.
+He also did it with a First Strike round which allowed him to shoot out the target at a range that put him beyond the effective range of the opposing sides weapons (unless, of course, one of them were equipped with a FS capable marker too).
+This would, in just about anyone’s dictionary, be referred to as a sniper.

 Well, there you have it.
 Is there a place and a role for “snipers” in paintball?
 I believe so under certain conditions.
 To avoid starting any fights are arguments on the field I would never refer to myself as a sniper though.
 I’d prefer to just play the way I like to play and let others label me however they want.
 So long as your making the contribution, who cares how you do it so long as it’s within the rules?